How To Make Your Own Mead

 The process of making mead by changing honey into wine is simple, it’s controlling your patience that will be the difficult task.
 Mead goes by a hose of different names, such as "Mead", "Honey Wine", "Ambrosia" and "Nectar of the gods".
 And mead is frequently referred to as the oldest fermented beverage, with evidence that can put Mead Making back as far as 15,000 BC.
 Today, however, mead is still misunderstood, even with its long history.
 Fortunately homebrewers and Winemakers like yourselves have helped to bring back the interest in Mead.

 To get started in Mead Making, some basic equipment is needed.
 If you are already a Homebrewer or a Winemaker, you should have most of the equipment already.
-Austin Homebrew Supply has a couple of Beginner Kits that will have everything you need to get started.
+Austin Homebrew Supply has a couple of Equipment Kits that will have everything you need to get started.
 We’ve included a list of the basic equipment you’ll need at the end of this how.

 Honey is the main ingredient in mead making.
 It is important to get your honey from a reputable source, like Austin Homebrew.
 All the honey that AHS sells is ideally suited for mead making.
 Have you ever seen honey that has crystallized?
 Many assume that when the honey has crystallized, that is has spoiled or "gone bad".
 This could not be further from the truth.
 The crystallization process is natural and spontaneous.
 Pure, raw and unheated honey has a natural tendency to crystallize over time with no effect to the honey other than color and texture.
 The honey you get from Austin Homebrew, will probably come crystallized.
 What's more, the crystallization of honey preserves the flavor and quality characteristics of your honey.
 Some honey users even prefer it in this state as it is easier to spread on bread or toast.
 Austin Homebrew Supply offers wildflower honey in 1 lb, 3 lb, 5 lb & 7 lb jars, and AHS also offers Buckwheat and Orange Blossom honey seasonally.